 The 4-step simulation is designed to train large, but variable sized, groups of participants in the four main flow methods.
 Each Car Factory Kit used adds 13 participants and can expand to three kits with up to 39 participants.
 Of course, this number can be adjusted by the use of metrics observers and material movers.

 The Evolution of Lean presentation (available with the Deluxe or Deluxe-Plus Kits and Grand Package) begins the event and a few additional presentation materials such as Learning to See the Waste are also recommended, but will require additional time for the event.
 Please note: these two presentations are only available on the Deluxe or Deluxe-Plus kits and Grand Package.
 If you only have a Basic or Companion Kit you will not have these two files.

-The Large Group Simulation package includes a printed and bound color 84-page facilitator guide which you can a print and bind which provides lists of things to observe and point out to the people, comments to add for clarity, and suggestions for improvement.
+The Large Group Simulation package files include a color 84-page facilitator guide which you can a print and bind which provides lists of things to observe and point out to the people, comments to add for clarity, and suggestions for improvement.
 This presentation event is only usable for clients who also purchase (or have purchased in the past) one or more of the LeanMan Car Factory Kits.

 The large group exercises should be held in a training room with sufficient space to hold the tables and chairs for the hands-on participants, and allow room for the conveyance material movers to easily get from table to table.
 Additional participants may form an observation team, and stand near and around the tables behind the seated operators.
 Their job is to make observations about the process, the material flow, the occurrence of value-adding and non value-adding activities, and in general work with the facilitator to gather information to be used after the simulation for further discussion of key points.